-It’s Sunday in week 43 of lockdown, or so it seems which means another week of no Fagan’s theme quiz.
+It’s Sunday, week 43 of lockdown, or so it seems.
+Which means another week of no Fagan’s theme quiz.

 In some ways, this is a good thing.
 It means we won’t be striving for double figures to avoid humiliation when the actual winners romp to victory with 20 out of 20.